2shady4u/GDStudio/README.md

 the bugs I have found while testing.

 Please, open an issue if you encounter any bugs.

+## Changelog
+# Version 0.2.1
+- Add autocomplete for Keywords and identifiers for both Rust and C++
+- Add a button to Reset Global Settings to Default
+- Add an option to use custom resolutions
+- Add an "About" popup panel
+- Fix bugs for autocomplete, tree sitter parsing, and others

 ## Screenshots
 ![Alt text](/screenshots/build.png?raw=true "Screenshot1")